Papooch/nestjs-cls/README.md

 ## Non-HTTP

 For all other transports that don't use middleware, this package provides a `ClsGuard` to set up the CLS context.
+While it is not a "guard" per-se, it's the second best place to set up the CLS context, since it would be too late to do it in an interceptor.

 To use it, pass its configuration to the `guard` property to the `ClsModule.register` options:

 ```ts
 ClsModule.register({